omriAckley/fleaMarket/README.md

 ###HOW TO READ
 Some descriptions inside this comment section represent structures abstractly, so as to generalize.
 This section describes how to read these representations.

->Things with **s around them represent a data type.
+>Bolded things represent a data type.
 These let you know that something of that data type belongs in that spot.

 >>**int** = integer
 >>**+int** = positive integer
 >>**-int** = negative integer